Conditional dominance in games with unawareness: Strong Rationalizability and Iterated Conditional Strict Dominance

 \end{defin}

 Heifetz, Meier, and Schipper (2013) proved that $S_{i}^{k}\subseteq S_{i}^{k-1}$ for every $k > 1$.
-They also proved that for every finite dynamic game with unawareness, the set of extensive-form rationalizable strategies is non-empty.
-Battigalli and Siniscalchi (2002) characterized extensive-form rationalizability by common strong belief in rationality.
+They also proved that for every finite dynamic game with unawareness, the set of strong rationalizable strategies is non-empty.
+Battigalli and Siniscalchi (2002) characterized strong rationalizability by rationality and common strong belief in rationality in standard games.
 This result has been extended to dynamic games with unawareness by Guarino (2020).

 Next, we turn to iterated conditional strict dominance.
 We say that $s_i \in S_i^T$ is \emph{strictly dominated} in a restriction $Y \subseteq S^T$ if $s_i \in Y_i$, $Y_{-i} \neq \emptyset$, and there exists a mixed strategy $\sigma_{i} \in \Delta(Y_i)$ such that $u_i^T(\sigma_i, s_{-i}) > u_i^T(s_i, s_{-i})$ for all $s_{-i} \in Y_{-i}$.